ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the interaction finish mode as described in the following sections.

-Note that the "finish" method still occurs in some error cases, such as when the RO has denied access.
+Note that the "finish" method still occurs in many error cases, such as when the RO has denied access.
 This pattern allows the client instance to potentially recover from the error state by modifying its request or providing additional information directly to the AS in a continuation request.
+The AS MUST NOT follow the "finish" method in the following circumstances:

+- The AS has determined that any URIs involved with the finish method are dangerous or blocked.
+- The AS cannot determine which ongoing grant request is being referenced.
+- The ongoing grant request has been cancelled or otherwise blocked.

 ### Completing Interaction with a Browser Redirect to the Callback URI {#interaction-callback}